luthfiarrachman/sonar_scan_ex1_repo/README.md

-# sonar_scan_ex1_repo
+# sonar_scan_ex1
-This code as sampe to be scanned by sonarqube on repo
+This code is for sample to be scanned using sonarqube